L\'evy processes on smooth manifolds with a connection: Construction and characterization of processes on manifolds with a connection

 \begin{prop} A process $X$ on $M$ satisfying Definition~\ref{def:levyonman} is a Markov process and is a semimartingale on $[0,\tau)$.
 The class of all \levy{} processes on a connected smooth manifold $M$ is invariant under the choice of the frame $u\in F(M)$ and the corresponding holonomy bundle $P(u)$. \end{prop}

 \begin{remark} \begin{enumerate}[(i)] \item The holonomy bundle is a reduction of the frame bundle (see \cite{kobayashinomizu} for definition of a reduction).
-In fact, it is the smallest possible reduction \cite[Remark~1.7.14]{DifGoMathPhys}.
+In fact, it is the smallest possible reduction compatible with the connection \cite[Remark~1.7.14]{DifGoMathPhys}.
 Hence we cannot in general reduce the holonomy group invariance of the \levy{} integrator any further and the class of \levy{} processes on the smooth manifold $M$ with a connection from Definition~\ref{def:levyonman} is the largest possible. \item Due to a particular form of Marcus SDE~\eqref{eq:horlevy}, we know that $U_t=\exp(H_i\Delta Y^i_t)(U_{t-})$ holds for any $t<\tau,$ where $\exp$ is a flow exponential map (see Section~\ref{sec:MarcusSDE}).
 Then equation~\eqref{bothExponentials} shows that $X_t=\Exp_{X_{t-}}(U_{t-}\Delta Y_t)$ holds for any $t<\tau,$ where $\Exp_p$ denotes a geodesic exponential map based at a point $p\in M$ (see Appendix~\ref{app:connections}).
 Therefore, jumps of $X$ occur only along geodesics. \item In the special case of Riemannian manifolds, \cite[Sec.~3]{mohariReduction} considered a holonomy bundle reduction and obtained similar results to Proposition~\ref{prop:wellDefLevyonman}.
-More details about the Riemannian case are given in Section~\ref{sec:LevyOnRiem}. \end{enumerate} \end{remark}
+More details about the Riemannian case are given in Section~\ref{sec:LevyOnRiem}. \item Note that if a \levy{} process $Y$ is adapted to filtration $(\mathcal{F}_t)_{t\in\RR_+}$, then also the horizontal \levy{} process $U$ and the \levy{} process $X$ on $M$ are adapted to the same filtration.
+However, even when we consider the natural filtration $(\mathcal{F}^Y_t)_{t\in\RR_+}$ of $Y$, it could happen that the natural filtrations of $U$ and $X$ are strictly smaller than $(\mathcal{F}^Y_t)_{t\in\RR_+}$. \end{enumerate} \end{remark}